mackelab/LDNS/README.md

 }
 ```
 ## Contact
-Questions regarding the code should be addressed to jaivardhan.kapoor@uni-tuebingen.de or auguste.schulz@uni-tuebingen.de.
+Please open a Github issue for any questions, or send an email to jaivardhan.kapoor@uni-tuebingen.de or auguste.schulz@uni-tuebingen.de.